-30It should be noted that Haifa's reply contains two Wills.
-Both claim to be Arabic translations of the Will, one made in Chicago and the other in Amman, Jordan.
-Bankr.
-09-05868, Dkt.
-228, p.
-4. One version is dated on April 28, 2007 and one dated July 20, 2007.
-Both Wills appear to be identical and are dated April 28, 2007 and therefore the Court will refer to the Will by that date's designation.
-Additionally, the Court points out that while Haifa's reply claims that an order registering Soad Wattar's Will with the authorities in Syria, and supposedly establishing a probate estate, should be attached as Exhibit T, the Exhibit itself is merely an affidavit of an individual claiming to be Soad Wattar's attorney in Syria.
+&lt;sup>30It should be noted that Haifa's reply contains two Wills.
+The Court points out that while Haifa's reply claims that an order registering Soad Wattar's Will with the authorities in Syria, and supposedly establishing a probate estate, should be attached as Exhibit T, the Exhibit itself is merely an affidavit of an individual claiming to be Soad Wattar's attorney in Syria.
 See Bankr.
 09-05868, Dkt.
 228, p.
 4, Ex.
 T. Moreover, while the affidavit claims to have an attached court order, no court order is attached.

-At the very least, it is indicative of the tactics that have been employed throughout this bankruptcy case.
+At the very least, it is indicative of the tactics that have been employed by the Sharif family throughout this bankruptcy case.
 When one fact fails, they produce a new one.
 When the Debtor's attempts to retain the Trust assets failed, Ragda appeared and attempted to claim them.
 When Ragda's attempts failed, Haifa appeared and attempted to claim them.
-This discrepancy appears to be yet another attempt to do just that; when the Trustee provides a copy of the Will which defeats their argument, suddenly a new Will is produced which claims the opposite.

-Cir.
+November 25, 2015.
+Bankr.
+09-05868, Dkt.
+232. The Court reasoned that the issues concerning the Soad Wattar Trust assets were well settled.
+Moreover, Haifa's request for relief was directed against the Trustee and the motion was filed without leave of court.
+The Barton doctrine states that bankruptcy trustees may not be sued unless their appointing court allows the claimant to proceed.
+Barton v.
+Barbour, 104 U.S. 126, 136 (1881); Matter of Linton, 136 F.3d 544, 545 (7th Cir.
 1998).
-A party seeking to sue a trustee "must make a prima facie case against the trustee, showing that its claim is not without foundation."
+A party seeking to sue a trustee "must make a prima facie case against the Trustee, showing that its claim is not without foundation."
 In re Morris Senior Living, 504 B.R.
 490, 491 (Bankr.
 N.D.
 Ill.
 2014).
 The Court found that Haifa did not comply with the Barton doctrine.
 Specifically:

-She can not show that she has standing to seek anything from the bankruptcy estate and has not explained what property the trustee holds that rightfully belongs to an entity she represents.
-What probate or trust estate does she represent?
+She can not show that she has standing to seek anything from the bankruptcy estate and has not explained what property the Trustee holds that rightfully belongs to an entity she represents.
+What probate or Trust estate does she represent?
 What property was in that estate?
 What instrument transferred property to an entity the movant controls?
-[WIN] and Trustee Fox has sought this information for several years to no avail.32 The Motion is deficient.
+[WIN] and Trustee Fox has [sic] sought this information for several years to no avail.
+The Motion is deficient.
 It has no factual basis.
 It has no legal basis.

 Bankr.
 09-05868, Dkt.
-232, pp. 23-24.33 Haifa subsequently appealed that order.
-The appeal is currently pending in the district court.
-See generally, Sharifeh v.
-Sharif, 15 CV 10694, (N.D.
-Ill.).
+232, pp. 23-24.
+Haifa subsequently appealed that Order.
+The District Court affirmed this Court's November 25, 2015 ruling on September 26, 2016.
+Sharifeh v.
+Fox, 2016 WL 5373199 (N.D.
+Ill.
+September 26, 2016).

-13. Motion for Leave to Withdraw as Counsel
+L. Motion for Leave to Withdraw as Counsel

 While not directly related to the Soad Wattar Trust assets at issue here, Garrett Reidy's Motion for Leave to Withdraw as Counsel for Ragda nonetheless bears some discussion.
 See Bankr.
 09-05868, Dkt.
 202. Haifa's motion to vacate, discussed above, alleged a number of new facts and for the first time attached documents in support of those assertions.
-Of note was a document which purported to have made Ragda the successor trustee to the Soad Wattar Trust in Novemebr of 2007 (before the Debtor's bankruptcy) and was purportedly signed by Ragda, the
+Of note was a document which purported to have made Ragda the successor trustee to the Soad Wattar Trust in November of 2007 (before the Debtor's bankruptcy was filed) and was purportedly signed by Ragda, the Debtor, and Soad Wattar.
+Bankr.
+09-05868, Dkt.
+194, ex.
+D. This appeared highly suspect considering that both the Debtor and Ragda have repeatedly claimed that at the time of filing for bankruptcy the Debtor was the Trustee and that Ragda did not become Trustee until after the Debtor resigned in 2010.